Georges Méliès

 Le Chevalier des neiges Le Chevalier des neiges (1912) Character: Devil

-"The Knight of the Snow" is one of the last films Georges Méliès made.
+One of the last films Georges Méliès made.
 By now, he was under contract for his former rival Pathé, where he made a few of his most lavish productions, including this one.
 Here, Méliès performed in front of the camera as the Devil […].
-His incarnation of Satan this time is a sprightly antagonist who kidnaps a princess by locking her in a cage and taking off through the sky in a dragon-pulled carriage. […] (IMDb)
+His incarnation of Satan this time is a sprightly antagonist who kidnaps a princess by locking her in a cage and taking off through the sky in a dragon-pulled carriage. […]

-Le château hanté Le château hanté (1897) Character: N/A
+Le château hanté Le château hanté (1897) Character: Mephisto

 A man has an encounter with several spooky apparitions in a castle that is evidently owned by the Devil.